Catch 22 (Tinchy Stryder album): Commercial performance

-At the beginning of the week commencing Monday 17 August 2009 Catch 22 was duelling with Calvin Harris's Ready for the Weekend for the top spot in the UK, with only 1,000 copies between them.
+At the beginning of the week commencing 17 August 2009 Catch 22 was duelling with Calvin Harris's Ready for the Weekend for the top spot in the UK, with only 1,000 copies between them.
 By the last mid-week update there was only a few copies between them.
 Catch 22 reached No. 2 in the UK by the end of the week, with Harris outselling Stryder by 8000 copies.
 Tinchy Stryder used his official Twitter to convey his gratitude to his fans for the high charting of the album.
 In its second week the album fell to No. 5 in the UK and was certified Gold in the UK.

 In Ireland, the album debuted and peaked at No. 9.